 This Standard applies to students, faculty, staff, contractors, and any persons or entities who generate, collect, use, store, or process personal information on behalf of the University.

 Data management begins with the creation or collection of data and continues through the entire data lifecycle.
-As such, data management consists of the following main phases:

 - Data Inventory